-Pilgrims would bend down to kiss the foot of the statue and over the years the metal wore away so that the toes blend in with the rest of the foot.
-Nowadays most visitors touch the toe instead of kiss it, but the feet are still worn down with the human contact.
+Pilgrims would bend down to kiss the foot of St Peter’s statue in the Vatican, and over the years the metal has worn away so that the toes blend in with the rest of the foot.
+Nowadays most visitors opt for touching the St Peter statue foot instead of kissing it, but the feet are still worn down due to the human contact.

 When we visited there was a steady stream of visitors passing by the statue, some hurrying on to see the next thing, some pausing to say a prayer and others posing to have their photo taken.
 It’s a way to find some personal meaning in a place where one might otherwise be overwhelmed by the scale and magnificence of it all.